0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ### Filtering file deletes
 Up until now we filtered out any request not asking for write access.
 Time to extend our driver to filter requests that may end up delete the file.
-That is any request with the ```FILE_DELETE_ON_CLOSE``` flag set or any request asking for delete access.
 ```cpp
 bool DeleteOnClose = FlagOn(params.Options, FILE_DELETE_ON_CLOSE);